Blackie Lawless

 Biography

-Born on September 4, 1956, Steven Edward Duren, professionally known as Blackie Lawless, is a highly accomplished American songwriter and musician, widely celebrated for his exceptional talent as the lead vocalist and rhythm guitarist of the legendary heavy metal band W.A.S.P.
+Steven Edward Duren, better known by his stage name Blackie Lawless, is an American musician and songwriter, renowned as the lead vocalist and rhythm guitarist for the iconic heavy metal band W.A.S.P.

 Career